 COMPLETING PROPOSED COAL PLANTS DRAMATICALLY INCREASES GLOBAL EMISSIONS

 FASTER RETIREMENT AND CANCELLATION ARE NECESSARY TO REACH OUR CLIMATE GOALS

-While meeting NDC targets only requires minor changes in proposed coal projects, meeting the global long-term goal of “well-below 2°C” requires a fundamental shift away from coal.
-To be on track to achieve the long-term 2°C goal, there must be an acceleration in the retirement of existing capacity in addition to the cancellation of all new additions of coal-fired power generation capacity.
+While meeting NDC targets only requires minor changes in proposed coal projects, meeting the global long-term goals of “well-below 2°C” and even “below 1.5°C” requires a fundamental shift away from coal.
+To be on track to achieve the long-term Paris goals, there must be an acceleration in the retirement of existing capacity in addition to the cancellation of all new additions of coal-fired power generation capacity.

 China, India, Indonesia, the United States, Japan, and South Korea, collectively account for 78% of global total existing coal power generation capacity and 66% of the proposed capacity as of 2017.

 CO2 EMISSIONS FROM COAL POWER GENERATION IN 2030

 *2025 EMISSIONS ARE SHOWN FOR THE UNITED STATES

 Although the magnitude of and age of coal power infrastructure vary substantially in 2030 across these countries, with the estimated rate of retirement, most countries have some room for new additions and can still achieve the NDC targets.